ong-yinggao98/NotPeggle/README.md

 And don't try to start a game without any pegs, if none are found the game will leave you a nasty message.

+If your ball is stuck, don't worry, after around 10 seconds the game should remove the ball and any pegs the ball had hit up to the point of removal, and will be taken as if the ball had fallen out of the area.

 ### Power-Ups
 Green pegs are worth as much as blue pegs in points, but they activate power-ups when hit.
 The two power-ups are Space Blast and Spooky Ball (or rather their clones).
 Hitting green pegs cause